kristopolous/EvDa/README.md

       locks: ...
 Used to prevent recursion, it can also (if buggy) prevent firing
       testLocks: ...
 Used to prevent test recursion
       last: ...
 The last function return value for each key (useful for debugging closures)
+      log: ...
+A log (see below) of the previous values
       globs: ...
 Regex style event listening
       trace: ...
 Functions to run each time, see <a href='#sniff'>sniff</a> for more information.
     }

 There is a scope specific object, `dbg`, which may be contextually added to for more information.

+<h5>.log</h5>
+As of 0.1.111, a log is being kept of the previous values (currently hardcoded to 10) and when they were set.
+You can run a `console.table` on a value, such as `ev().log.key` and get the previous values in a nice tabular format with dates.

 <h4><a name="set"></a>[value] .set(key, value, meta, _opts)</h4>